cowprotocol/cow-amm/docs/amm.md

 CoW AMMs can be treated as a liquidity source akin to Uniswap or Balancer weighted pools with uniform weights.
 Each CoW AMM is a pair that trades two tokens.

-Surplus for a CoW AMM counts as a normal order for the rewards payout.
+Importantly, surplus for a CoW AMM order is measured differently when computing the solver reward payout.

 ### Indexing CoW AMMs